Skip to Main Content

 • Dry it out

-You can’t start replacing your insulation if your crawl space is still damp.
+You can’t replace your insulation if your crawl space is damp.
 Take a shop vac and do what you can to remove water from the space.
 In more severe cases, you may need to install a temporary pump to remove water from the premises.
 Keep an eye out for mold clusters.
-A damp environment allows mold to grow all the faster, and any clusters will need to be removed and treated before moving on to the next step.
+A damp environment allows mold to grow all the faster, and any clusters must be removed and treated before moving on to the next step.

 • Plug the leaks

 Once your crawl space is dry, examine it for signs of a leak.
 How is rain runoff getting into your home?
-If you can find a leak in your wall or at your crawl space’s joints, you’ll need to fill it before moving forward.
+If you can find a leak in your wall or your crawl space’s joints, you must fill it before moving forward.
 If you can’t find where a leak is, you’ll want to get in touch with a contractor.
-It’s possible that water may be coming up through your foundation.
+Water may seep through to your foundation.
 If this is the case, your waterproofing process is going to be more complicated – but your insulation process won’t be.

 With the leaks plugged, you’ll need to remove old insulation from your crawl space.
 This insulation may have been damaged after long-term exposure to water and could be releasing allergens into your home.